mindthegab/community/.github/ISSUE_TEMPLATE/Standards-Project-Contribution.md

 - [ ] I confirm I have socialized this contribution to `community@finos.org` (to be checked after the issue is raised)

 ## 2. Approval
-The [FINOS Governing Board]([https://github.com/finos/technical-oversight-committee](https://www.finos.org/governing-board)) is responsible for approving FINOS project contributions.
+The [FINOS Governing Board]([https://github.com/finos/technical-oversight-committee](https://www.finos.org/governing-board)) is responsible for approving new FINOS standards.

 Once you are happy with the socialization phase (garnered enough support / interest, addressed open questions, etc), please check the box below and put a comment on this issue so it can be sent to the Governing Board for approval via email or at the next Governing Board meeting .

 - [ ] I am happy for this issue to be sent to the Governing Board for formal review and approval
-- [ ] FINOS team notified leadership@finos.org to trigger Governing Board approval and assigned this issue to COO
+- [ ] FINOS Infra team notifies leadership@finos.org to trigger Governing Board approval and assigned this issue to COO
-- [ ] FINOS Leadership confirmed timing and procedure of Governing Board vote
+- [ ] FINOS Leadership confirmed timing and procedure of Governing Board vote with contributors

 ### Governing Board Approval findings
 - [ ] FINOS Governing Board reviewed the contribution and the contribution was: `accepted|rejected`